Nimansky/JARVIS/blogpost.md

         - **solution**: I opted to define the arrays as X*4 lines of 8bit bytes (i.e. ```reg [31:0] arr [1023:0]``` becomes ```reg [7:0] arr [4095:0]```).
 Alternatively, it would've been possible to access the array with ```address >> 2``` inside the memory module.
 - When implementing the Memory Access Stage:
     - The Memory Spoofs access memory in 1 cycle, but that will NOT be the case with real memory.
 Therefore, I WILL need to implement stalling of the stages IF, ID, EX upon MA stall later on.
-    - When an instruction is NOT a Load/Store, the memory MUSTN'T BE TOUCHED
-        - **solution**: an additional "enable" signal added to memacc unit, to disable the entire unit when instr is NOT a load/store
 - when trying to implement writeback stage:
     - Demuxing the value to be written (either from loaded memory or from ALU result) proves difficult bc it accesses values from earlier stages (exec) which have not been forwarded per-cycle to this last stage in my current design (exec only goes to MA, then gets overwritten by next instr.)
-        - **solution**: we need to forward all data -> reworking of pipeline registers needed!
+        - **solution**: we need to forward all data from stage to stage -> reworking of pipeline registers needed!
 - reworking pipeline registers:
     - the current structure is very unflexible and unmodular, so take this chance to rework the pipeline register logic into the modules themselves as well!
     - also increase modularity in general wherever possible: i.e. mux module, pc module, pc adder, ...